rapidsai/dask-cuda/docs/source/specializations.rst

 Automatic Instantiation of One-Worker-Per-GPU
 ---------------------------------------------

-Using the ``dask-cuda-worker`` or ``LocalCUDACluster`` will automatically launch one worker for each GPU available on the node where that is running, avoiding the need for users to select GPUs in their application and thus reducing code complexity.
+Using the ``dask-cuda-worker`` or ``LocalCUDACluster`` will automatically launch one worker for each GPU available on the node from where it was executed, avoiding the need for users to select GPUs in their application and thus reducing code complexity.

 Spilling From Device
 --------------------